pavelrevak/pystlink/README.md

 # PYSTLINK

-This is successful attempt to communicate with ST-Link/V2 in **python-v3**.
+This is small python application for communicating with **ST-Link/V2** and almost all STM32 MCUs.
+It has very simple command-line interface.

-## Goal
+## Features

+- detect MCU
-At this time it only detect MCU and dump or download registers and memory.
+- dump registers and memory
+- write registers
+- download memory to binary file
+- upload binary file into memory
+- basic runtime control: reset, halt, step, run

+### Planed features

+- flashing support
-The main goal is to bring flashing support and very basic debugging (something is right now) and maybe in future connection to GDB.
+- maybe in future connection to GDB
+- and maybe GUI

 ## Install

+- Need Linux or OS/X (Windows is not tested, but probably can work if there will be not installed USB drivers from ST)
+- Also need Python v3.x (tested with python-3.4) and [pyusbs](https://github.com/walac/pyusb)
 - Download and unpack or `git clone https://github.com/pavelrevak/pystlink.git`
 - Connect ST-LINK/V2, with latest firmware
 - Run `python3 pystlink.py help`